 Each patient will describe their pain in their own individual language of ‘pain’.
 This can easily confuse a doctor not train in the recognition and treatments of these patients.
 So the patient usually continues to suffer, going from doctor to doctor, to strong and stronger doses of pills until they are either completely drugged up and out of it, or lost in their own world of suffering.

 Some neuropathies come on suddenly, others over many years.
-Some people are affected only by a weakness in the arms and legs which leads to difficulty standing, walking, or getting out of a chair.
+Some people are affected only by a weakness in the arms and legs or even back pains which leads to difficulty standing, walking, or getting out of a chair.
 The loss of sensation from the feet, ankles and toes contributes to patients not having a ‘good sense’ of where their feet are in space, touching the ground and this causes them to fall very easily.
 These under-recognized sensory losses CAN ONLY be detected with the proper clinical exam.
 This office has the necessary tools to uncover the underlying cause of the ‘silent’ nerve damage.

 Some patients will eventually become unable to walk at all.
 Others start with a tingling, pin pricking feeling that turns into deep sharp stabbing pains and burning electric shock.
 These debilitating problems can also be at their worst at night which trying to get to sleep, because the PAIN never goes away.